delens/Governance-Sentinel/README.md

 ---

+## ⚠️ Important Notice — Personal Research Sandbox

+**This repository is a personal sandbox environment, developed entirely in my own time and on my own initiative.**

+The project was created to explore open-source tooling — Python, draw.io, Mermaid, AI libraries — applied to regulatory scenarios inspired by publicly available frameworks such as BCBS 239 and the EU AI Act.
+Its purpose is strictly educational and experimental.

+> **All data used in this project is entirely synthetic and artificially generated.** It does not contain, reproduce, or derive from any real data, systems, internal processes, documentation, or intellectual property belonging to any organisation.
+Any resemblance to real business scenarios is purely coincidental and a natural consequence of working with publicly documented regulatory frameworks.

+This project is not connected in any way to any professional activity, employer (past or present), client, or production system.
+No proprietary code, data, process, or business know-how has been used, reproduced, or exported.

+---

 ## 🏢 Strategic Overview
 In the current regulatory climate, financial institutions face a dual challenge: maintaining the highest standards of data quality while ensuring that the transition to AI-driven decision-making remains ethical and compliant.
 This framework acts as an automated **Second Line of Defense (2LoD)**, providing continuous monitoring and executive-level assurance.